opencurve/curve/docs/en/snapshotcloneserver_en.md

 S3 Object Storage: For storing snapshot data.

 Chunk Server: The actual place that stores the file data, and supports "Lazy Clone"  by using copy-on-read mechanism.
-When the Client initiates a read request to data on a cloned volume, if the area of target data has not been written, the system will copy data from the mirror (stored in CurveFS) or snapshot (stored in S3), return the data to the Client and write it to the chunk file asynchronously.
+When the Client initiates a read request to data on a cloned volume, if the area of target data has not been written, the system will copy data from the image (stored in CurveFS) or snapshot (stored in S3), return the data to the Client and write it to the chunk file asynchronously.

 ### 2.3.
 Clone Procedure